Biology Course Offerings

 BIOL 121 General Biology 2

-BIOL 120 and BIOL 121 are considered an introductory sequence for biology majors in both the biomedical and organismal concentrations in biology and are recommended for pre-professional students who desire an emphasis in biological sciences.
+Note: BIOL 120 and BIOL 121 are considered an introductory sequence for biology majors in both the biomedical and organismal concentrations in biology and are recommended for pre-professional students who desire an emphasis in biological sciences.

 BIOL 201 Botany

 A lecture and laboratory course that concentrates on the study of plant structure and function.
 Topics discussed include plant growth and development, metabolism, reproduction, and response to the environment.
 The principles of plant biotechnology are also introduced.
 Lectures emphasize plant physiology while lab exercises concentrate on plant morphology and structure (gross and microscopic examinations).
-Labs include some plant physiology and tissue-culture experiences, introduction to taxonomy, and the major plant groups.
+Labs include some plant physiology and tissue culture experiences, introduction to taxonomy, and the major plant groups.
 Prerequisite: BIOL 120.
 Fall or spring semester.

 BIOL 215 Human Anatomy and Physiology

-A lecture and laboratory study of the structure and function of human cells, tissues, organs and body systems, designed for Bellin College nursing program students.
+A lecture and laboratory study of the structure and function of human cells, tissues, organs and body systems, designed for BCON nursing program students.
 The lecture portion of the course will emphasize the functions of and interactions amongst components of each level of organization in normal and diseased states.
 Laboratory sessions will concentrate on anatomical terminology, the histology and gross anatomy of tissues, organs and organ systems, including human cadaver dissection, and some measurement of physiological variables in human subjects across these systems.
 Prerequisite: BIOL 115.
 Nursing students only.

 BIOL 220 Comparative Vertebrate Anatomy

 A lecture and laboratory course that includes a comparative study of vertebrate morphology with an emphasis on the functional significance of structure.
-A systemic approach is used beginning with an overview, principles of evolution and basic developmental biology.
+A systemic approach is used beginning with an overview, principles of evolution, and basic developmental biology.
 Laboratories involve dissecting representative organisms from the major vertebrate groups and studying skeletal preparations.
 Prerequisite: BIOL 121.
 Fall semester.

 BIOL 228 Ecology

 A lecture and laboratory course on the relationships of plants and animals to one another and to their biotic and physical environment.
 Field trips and laboratory work provide firsthand knowledge of organisms and their ecological significance in the De Pere area.
 Prerequisite: BIOL 121.
 Fall semester.
-Required for biology majors in the organismal biology concentration.
+Required for Biology majors in the Organismal Biology concentration.